Do512 Family - What to do in Austin with Kids

 Thinkery

 Austin’s children’s museum in the Mueller neighborhood has TONS of hands-on fun with art and STEAM activities.
-Every Sunday from 3 pm -5 pm, and every Tuesday from 3 pm – 7 pm Thinkery hosts Community Hours to provide free admission for children and families.
+Every Tuesday from 3 pm – 7 pm Thinkery hosts Community Hours to provide free admission for children and families.
 This is part of their Open Door Initiative, which was created to give every child a chance to develop a lifelong love of learning.

 Umlauf Sculpture Garden; photo by Heidi Okla